“The Scientist” Lyrics Meaning (Coldplay)

 And tell you I set you apart

-This isn’t just a casual apology; it’s desperation.
+This isn’t just a casual apology.
+It’s desperation.

 There’s an urgency in the need to reconnect and express feelings that should have been made clear before.